-Dave Cadden and his team do a fantastic job every day.
+Our CEO Dave Cadden and his team do a fantastic job every day working with the Board and the Staff to improve The Mac for members.
 On behalf of the members I thank them all for their efforts.

 I hope that you all continue to enjoy a productive and supportive relationship with The Mac.
 We will all continue to work hard to make sure that you do.